Skip to main content

 About the IPA's Carbon Mitigation Credit Procurement Plan

-Public Act 102-0662, also known as the Climate and Equitable Jobs Act, or “CEJA,” created a new subsection of the IPA Act, 1-75(d-10), which required the IPA to develop a Carbon Mitigation Credit Procurement Plan providing for the procurement of carbon mitigation credits (CMCs) from carbon-free energy resources.
+Public Act 102-0662, also known as the Climate and Equitable Jobs Act, or “CEJA,” created a new subsection of the IPA Act, 1-75(d-10), which required the IPA to develop a Carbon Mitigation Credit Procurement Plan as a roadmap for the procurement of carbon mitigation credits (CMCs) from carbon-free energy resources.
 CMCs represent the environmental benefits of certain nuclear power generating facilities; the procurement of these credits supports at-risk nuclear facilities by offering revenue certainty.

 The draft CMC plan was subsequently updated to incorporate recommendations received through public comment and filed with the Illinois Commerce Commission for review and approval within the 19-day deadline set forth in the Act.
 The Commission approved the CMC Plan on November 10, 2021.
 The Agency’s procurement administrator held the CMC procurement event, overseen by the Commission’s procurement monitor, on November 23, 2021.
 On December 1, the Commission approved the procurement results.